bgoonz/a-A-Student-Resources-Website-Prototype/PUBLIC/other-pages/weeks/solution/directory-browsed/DIRECTORY/week-1/Monday/Objectives.md

   }
   ```

-* **Define a function that calculates the average of two numbers, call it, pass in arguments, and print it’s return value**
+* **Define a function that calculates the average of two numbers, call it, pass in arguments, and print it's return value**

   ```js
   function avgOfTwo(num1, num2) {